 Teresa Wagner, MS, Program Founder

-- Who Should Attend: Anyone in a role of helping and supporting others–humans and or animals–who want to better understand and help with traumatic loss or other trauma, understand post-traumatic stress, its symptoms and a detailed review of support modalities.
-The class is particularly helpful for grief support practitioners, animal communicators and caregivers, healing arts practitioners, who may want to increase their understanding of trauma and to best help.
+- Who Should Attend: Anyone in a role of supporting others—humans and/or animals—who wants to better understand and help clients with traumatic loss or other trauma, understand post-traumatic stress, its symptoms and a detailed review of support modalities.
+Particularly helpful for counselors, therapists, animal communicators, veterinary professionals and other animal care professionals who want to support others through trauma and pet loss.